 Likewise, check news going on around their business, such as major developments happening within their market, or what’s happening with their competitors.

-Going into a meeting without understanding that latest developments that could shape how they are likely to view your offering is a mistake.
+Going into a meeting without understanding the latest developments that could shape how they are likely to view your offering could be a costly mistake.